Vacuum polarization energy of a complex scalar field in a vortex background: Singular background

 to approach $\nu_{\rm l.t.}(t)$ as $\rho_{\rm min}\to0$ and $t\to\infty$, to properly produce the logarithmic divergence.
 Essentially we have subtracted the ultra-violet divergences associated with the scalar potential as in Eq.~(\ref{eq:BornH2}) and subtracted the constant, which formally does not contribute to the VPE, needed to maintain the analytical properties of the (summed logarithm of the) Jost function.
 The above analysis refers to the scattering data for imaginary momenta, but we have also computed the Jost function for real momenta.
 In that case the subtracted constant emerges as the modulus of the Jost function and thus does not contribute to the VPE which, on the real axis, involves only the phase of the Jost function and the bound state energies.

 We have numerically verified that the regulator $\rho_{\rm min}$ in that integral must be identical to the end-point of differential equation.
-Surprisingly, we also find numerically that, with this regularization installed, the sensitivity on $\rho_{\rm min}$ is mitigated.
+Surprisingly, we also find numerically that, with this regularization installed, the sensitivity on $\rho_{\rm min}$ is mitigated and the extrapolation procedure of Sec. \ref{sec:standard} is no longer necessary.

 To construct the limiting function that will allow us to implement the final logarithmic renormalization, we require a background potential that has the same logarithmic divergence in its second order Born term.
 For this purpose we introduce $V_f=\frac{3m^2}{2}(\tanh^2(\rho)-1)$, which couples to the scalar quantum fluctuations via Feynman diagrams like \ref{fig:Qdiv}c) and \ref{fig:LdivB}d).
 All we require are the solutions to Eq.~(\ref{eq:BornH1}) with $V_H$ replaced by $V_f$.
 Calling those solutions $\overline{\zeta}_\ell^{(1,2)}(\rho)$, we find the second order contribution